 2. Create a formal, symmetrical design scheme

 If you're after a smart traditional kitchen, start by honouring the proportions of the room and creating a symmetrical layout, with your oven or range cooker as the centre.

 3. Go for contrasting colour to add depth and dimension

 If your kitchen layout is long and narrow, add dimension to the design by opting for a high-contrast colour scheme.
 This traditional kitchen design has been given a striking update with dark navy paint which contrasts beautifully with the pink walls.

 For more colour scheming inspiration, check out our kitchen paint ideas.

-3. Match rustic furniture to a cottage kitchen
+4. Match rustic furniture to a traditional kitchen

 Traditional kitchens are all about creating harmony; from cabinets to flooring materials to the shape and materials of the furniture, nothing should 'stick out' too much.
 This beam-ceilinged traditional kitchen is complemented by the heavy wooden furniture, which creates a balance between the top and bottom of the room.